amberemeny/marketplace_assignment/Marketplace Assessment.md

 - Github - used for version control and project managment.
 [https://github.com/](https://github.com/)

-The following Ruby on Rails gems were also implemented
+The following Ruby on Rails gems were also implemented in the application:
+- Devise - used for creating the user model and authentication.
+- Rolify -
+- Cloudinary
+- Stripe
 ### Database
 #### Schema
 ```javascript